Live (band): Kowalczyk's departure, the Gracious Few, and The Turn: 2009–2015

 After a concert in July 2009, Live announced that the band would take a two-year hiatus to work on other projects.
 Kowalczyk recorded his solo album Alive, and the other band members formed a group with Kevin Martin and Sean Hennesy of Candlebox, called The Gracious Few.
 That band proceeded to record a self-titled debut album in California for release in September 2010.
-On November 30, 2009, Taylor revealed that the "hiatus" could become a permanent split.
-The other members of Live accused Kowalczyk of unreasonable demands in contract and salary negotiations.
+On November 30, 2009, Taylor revealed in a blog post that the "hiatus" could become a permanent split, and if the band were to reunite, Kowalczyk would not be included; he and the other members of Live accused Kowalczyk of unreasonable demands in contract and salary negotiations.

 On June 8, 2011, Taylor revealed that he, Dahlheimer, and Gracey would restart the band without Kowalczyk.
 He made no mention of any new lead singer, but said, "We'll have to begin addressing the hole left by our singer's departure".
 He added that, "I need to feel Live once again without the constraints that were placed on it over the last few years.
 Chad [Gracey], Patrick, and I invested most of our lives to writing, recording, and performing the songs of Live.
 We deserve a chance to reconnect with the fans to say goodbye to the old era and hello to the new."
 Kowalczyk disapproved of their decision.
 He complained that "they obfuscate that it's not the real band.
 They don't say that it's not the original lineup.
 They just kind of go out and surprise people, and it's really sort of lame".

 On January 24, 2012, Taylor, Dahlheimer, and Gracey announced that they were leading members in a project to renovate a four-story building at 210 York Street in York.
 The building housed a technology company, creating sixty new jobs.
 It also included a brand new recording studio.